Links on Android Authority may earn us a commission. Learn more.

 Which manufacturer should make the next Nexus (Nexus 5) smartphone?

 What can we expect from an LG manufactured Nexus 5?
 If the specifications of the Nexus 4 were similar to the LG Optimus G, we can expect the Nexus 5 to boast similar specs to that of the LG Optimus G Pro, (maybe the 5-inch Japanese version) or the rumored Optimus G2.
 A 5-inch 1080p display, quad-core Snapdragon 600 processor, and (hopefully) 16/32GB of internal storage.
 It’s definitely wishful thinking to hope for a removable battery and microSD slot, but we can always dream.
 More rounded edges as opposed to the rectangular design favored by LG, and definitely no physical home button that has shown up on the 2013 LG flagship.

-Motorolahotly debated smartphones recently, and with good reason.
+The Motorola-made Google X Phone has been one of the most-rumored and hotly debated smartphones recently, and with good reason.
 Expectations have been soaring, and it’s crazy to imagine that Google may finally be developing a smartphone, technically, in-house.
 There have been a lot of leaks and speculation about this device, and while the Nexus tag hasn’t been bestowed upon this smartphone yet, the Google X Phone, when/if released, should definitely qualify as one.
 But, if the Google X Phone isn’t it, there’s always the possibility of a Motorola Nexus.

 On the outside looking in